As a manager, supervisor, or team leader, a large part of your role is supporting those you manage.

 However, it is important to remember your own wellbeing and put in place supports for managing your stress levels.

-If you have a mentor or peer in a similar role that you trust, schedule some time to chat with them as often as possible.
+If you have a mentor or peer that you trust in a similar role, schedule some time to chat with them as often as possible.

 Sharing your concerns and challenges with someone who has either been through or is going through a similar situation can be extremely reassuring.